This post may contain affiliate links. Please read our disclosure for more information.

 3. Ahwahnee Meadow

 This is always one of my favorite spots.
 It sits west of Yosemite Village, just past the tree line for the employee housing before you come to the tree line for the Ahwahnee hotel.
 It is sandwiched between Northside Drive and Ahwahnee Drive.
 There are great views of Yosemite Falls and Half Dome.
 It’s a spot I’ve ventured to many times for sunsets, storms, or even some night time Milky Way photos.
+During the fall, you can easily see the Ahwahnee Hotel from this point.
+There are definitely better views of the Iconic Ahwahnee Hotel from further East.
+Especially if you take the bike path towards Mirror Lake.

 4. Stoneman Meadow